Spiritual lessons from amateur radio

 I met a Haitian who had been an Amateur Radio operator for a long time.
 He prided himself in having built all of his own equipment.
 He told me that when he put together his first radio, all he had available for an antenna was a metal bedspring.
 So, he used that bedspring and managed to have QSOs1 with amateurs from all over the globe.
 He got as good a result as I managed to get with my expensive tribander.

 There's a spiritual truth here.
 If we are available, God can use us.
-It isn't our abilities that He is interested in.
+He isn't just interested in our abilities.
 It's our availability that He wants.

 My Haitian friend used a bedspring to talk to Libya.
 God wants to use us to talk to a lost and dying world.